 A vaginal birth, an episiotomy, or a forceps delivery may also increase the risk.

-Multiple deliveries, giving birth to an infant with a heavy birthweight, and a prolonged labor may also contribute to pelvic muscle weakness.
+Multiple deliveries, giving birth to an infant with a heavy birthweight, and a prolonged labor may also

 Doing regular pelvic floor exercises during pregnancy and after childbirth may reduce the risk of developing stress incontinence.